 Australian Blindness Forum

-The Australian Blindness Forum (ABF) is a not-for-profit organisation.
-It is funded by the contributions of its members which include major blindness agencies in the States and Territories and the consumer group Blind Citizens Australia.
+(ABF) is a not-for-profit organisation funded by the contributions of its members which include major blindness agencies across Australia and the consumer group Blind Citizens Australia.

 They aim to operate as the peak body representing the blindness sector for the benefit of people who are blind or vision impaired.